auth0/docs/articles/api/management/v2/user-search.md

 ## Example Queries

-Below are some example queries to illustrate the kinds of queries that are possible using the dashboard or the Management API V2.
+Below are some example queries to illustrate the kinds of queries that are possible using the Management API V2.

 Use Case | Query
 ---------|----------